patinnc/patinnc.github.io/60secs/README.md

 - the list of servers (-l host_list_file) has 1 host per line
     - you can also use uns:paths
     - or subset a list of hosts (-N beg_num,end_num)
-- many of the commands (such as -r command or -r fetch_untar) done by the install_and_run script are done in the back ground by default.
+- many of the commands (such as -r command or -r fetch_untar) done by the install_and_run script are done in the background by default.
 You set the max outstanding cmds or disable background tasks altogether (using -m 0) to serialize the output.
 - if you use -r cmd then the output for each cmd is written to a file (in the ./work_dir by default).
     - '-r cmd' is the same as '-r command' except
     - '-r cmd' writes the output for each host to a separate file